-Characteristics Baseline Scenario CDM Project Scenario POME Treatment System Anaerobic process - a series of anaerobic open lagoons emitting A methane to the atmosphere. is exposed on a large fibrous surface area on EFB in the composting windrows.
-EFB Handling Mulching in the plantation Aerobic Composting - to be applied in the plantation as organic fertilizer displacing non- organic fertilizers
+Characteristics Baseline Scenario CDM Project Scenario POME Treatment System Anaerobic process - a series of Aerobic process - where POME anaerobic open lagoons emitting is exposed on a large fibrous methane to the atmosphere. surface area on EFB in the composting windrows.
+EFB Handling Mulching in the plantation Aerobic Composting - to be applied in the plantation as organic fertilizers